Azure/azure-sdk-for-java/sdk/keyvault/azure-security-keyvault-jca/README.md

 # Azure JCA Provider for KeyVault

 The Azure JCA Provider for KeyVault is a JCA provider for certificates in Azure Key Vault.
-It is build on four core principles:
+It is built on four core principles:

 1. Must be extremely thin to run within a JVM
 1. Must not introduce any library version conflicts with Java app code dependencies